russellschmidt/russellschmidt-dev/src/pages/2016-10-16-ruby-find-each/index.md

 ---
-layout: post
+path: "/my-own-find-each"
+date: "2016-10-16T11:12:33.962Z"
 title: "My Own Find Each"
-date:   2016-10-16 16:20:08 -0700
-categories: Ruby Method Find Find_Each Block Bloc Bloc.io
 ---

 One of my current assignments from Bloc is implementing my very own `find_each` function.
 One of the beauties of Ruby is the ease at which you can iterate over collections.

 ```ruby
 some_array = %w{apple banana corn dog ear}